Basal-cell carcinoma: Prognosis

 Prognosis is excellent if the appropriate method of treatment is used in early primary basal-cell cancers.
-Recurrent cancers are much harder to cure, with a higher recurrent rate with any methods of treatment.
+Recurrent cancers are much harder to cure, with a higher recurrence rate, with the method of treatment.
 Although basal-cell carcinoma rarely metastasizes, it grows locally with invasion and destruction of local tissues.
-The cancer can impinge on vital structures like nerves and result in loss of sensation or loss of function or rarely death.
+The cancer can impinge on vital structures like nerves and result in loss of sensation or loss of function, or rarely death.
 The vast majority of cases can be successfully treated before serious complications occur.
 The recurrence rate for the above treatment options ranges from 50 percent to 1 percent or less.

+The nose and temporal region are the most common areas for basal-cell carcinoma of the face.
+When completely excised, the recurrence rate for basal-cell carcinoma is relatively low.
+However, when recurrence occurs among surgically treated basal-cell carcinomas of the face, there is a strong correlation with tumor thickness.

 Epidemiology

 Basal-cell cancer is a very common skin cancer.
-It is much more common in fair-skinned individuals with a family history of basal-cell cancer and increases in incidence closer to the equator or at higher altitude.
+It is much more common in White individuals and anyone with a family history of basal-cell cancer.
+It increases in incidence closer to the equator or at higher altitudes.
 It is very common among elderly people over the age of 80.
 There are approximately 800,000 new cases yearly in the United States alone.
 Up to 30% of white people develop basal-cell carcinomas in their lifetime.
-In Canada, the most common skin cancer is basal-cell carcinoma (as much as one third of all cancer diagnoses), affecting 1 in 7 individuals over a lifetime.
+In Canada, the most common skin cancer is basal-cell carcinoma (as much as one-third of all cancer diagnoses), affecting 1 in 7 individuals over a lifetime.

-In the United States approximately 3 out of 10 White people develop a basal-cell carcinoma during their lifetime.
 This tumor accounts for approximately 70% of non-melanoma skin cancers.
-In 80 percent of all cases, basal-cell carcinoma affects the skin of head and neck.
-Furthermore, there appears to be an increase in the incidence of basal-cell cancer of the trunk in recent years.
+In 80 percent of all cases, basal-cell carcinoma affects the head or neck skin.

-Most sporadic BCC arises in small numbers on sun-exposed skin of people over age 50, although younger people may also be affected.
-The development of multiple basal-cell cancer at an early age could be indicative of nevoid basal-cell carcinoma syndrome, also known as Gorlin Syndrome.
+Most sporadic BCCs occur in small numbers on sun-exposed skin of people over age 50, although younger people may also be affected.
+The development of multiple basal-cell cancer at an early age could be indicative of nevoid basal-cell carcinoma syndrome, also known as Gorlin syndrome.